kangaseric4152-max/bls-census-housing-analysis/README.md

 This repository provides a reproducible data pipeline and analysis workflow for exploring metro‑level housing supply relative to labor growth using U.S. public datasets:

+This project now treats Parquet + DuckDB SQL as the primary data transformation layer; Python is used mainly for orchestration and CLI utilities.

 - **Bureau of Labor Statistics (BLS)** — Quarterly Census of Employment and Wages (QCEW)
 - **U.S. Census Bureau** — Building Permits Survey (BPS) and Population Estimates